PointMail/js-sdk/README.md

-# ✍ Point AutoSuggest JS API
+# ✍ Point API Javascript SDK
-> The Point AutoSuggest package provides an easy client and serverside frontend for the Point API
+> The Point API SDK provides an easy client and serverside interface for the Point API

 ## Setup:

-* Clone repo
-* `cd point-api`
-* `npm install`
+`npm install @point-api/js-sdk`
-* For development, you might need to `npm link` too so you can access the package from other projects
-* You're done! (`npm test` should pass all tests)

 ## Usage:
 To use the Point API, you must first use your API key to retrieve a valid auth code.